Myths and Urban Legends endanger your safety. Myth Busters debunks the urban myths, urban legends, and folklore that make you easy prey for predators.

 •“Don’t worry!
 Be happy!”

-Your “safe neighborhood” is a mirage – it doesn’t really exist.
-Even an isolated town has its homegrown sociopaths and lunatics – as well as the occasional visiting monster.
+Even isolated towns and gated communities have homegrown psychopaths and lunatics – as well as the occasional visiting predator.
 They’d love to meet you face-to-face.
 There you are – carefree, trusting, polite, naïve – a dream-come-true for a predator.
-Crime survivors always say, “I never thought it would happen to me.”
+Crime survivors almost always say, “I never thought it would happen to me.”

 You can be murdered in the "safest" area, or live a lifetime without a scratch in a murder capital.
 But since anyone living in or near any metropolitan area lives near thousands of paroled – and mobile – violent felons, your odds are always a gamble.